i Overview of the US healthcare system

 Health practitioners are subject to licensure by their respective state boards.
 These typically include the medical board for physicians, the nursing board for nurses, and other boards for other types of licentiates.
 In some states, the state department of health performs this function for some professional categories.
 These boards establish and enforce the criteria for initial and ongoing licensure, as well as a process for revoking such licensure or taking other disciplinary action, such as the imposition of probation.

 Although each state issues its own licence, some states permit reciprocity by honouring each other's licences.
-For example, there is a National Nursing Compact, under which 24 member states recognise the nursing licences granted by all of the other member states.
+For example, there is a National Nursing Compact, under which 24 member states recognise the nursing licences granted by all the other member states.
 In addition, some states honour each other's medical licences or permit physicians who are licensed in another jurisdiction to practise medicine across their state lines using telemedicine.

 State and federal statutes applicable to physicians and certain other licentiates provide hearing and appeals rights when a state agency denies, or proposes to deny or revoke, licensure or certification.
-Similarly, hospitals, health plans and certain other providers or professional organisations are required by state and federal law to have formal 'peer review' and 'quality assurance or quality improvement' procedures in place whereby they determine whether to permit a new practitioner to provide services to their patients.
+Similarly, hospitals, health plans and certain other providers or professional organisations are required by state and federal law to have formal peer review and quality assurance or quality improvement procedures in place whereby they determine whether to permit a new practitioner to provide services to their patients.
 These procedures also govern any adverse disciplinary actions against practitioners, such as the revocation or restriction of their clinical privileges.
 Under a federal law called the Health Care Quality Improvement Act (HCQIA), and under state laws in many jurisdictions, these organisations must follow specified procedures in making adverse decisions affecting a practitioner's privileges.
 In most states, practitioners must go through or 'exhaust' these administrative appeal procedures before they can challenge the denial or revocation of privileges or other adverse action in court.
 Because failure to follow these rules can result in liability to the organisation, it is incumbent on hospitals and other healthcare organisations that are subject to these rules to have a compliant peer review and appeals process in place prior to commencing operations.

 Pursuant to the reporting provisions of the HCQIA, practitioners who either do not challenge adverse actions or who are unsuccessful in their challenges are identified on the National Practitioner Data Bank so that other prospective employers or hospitals become aware of any competence or conduct issues before permitting such practitioners to join their staffs.
 The HCQIA also confers immunity on hospitals and certain other organisations that perform peer review and on the individuals who participate in that process.
 To qualify for immunity under the HCQIA, certain conditions must have been met, including adequate notice and an opportunity for the affected practitioner to be heard that meets certain criteria.
 The peer review action must also have been taken with the reasonable belief that the action was warranted based on the facts known.